zbchristian/simple-GPS-Data-Server/Readme.md

 ------------
 - Webserver (Apache or similar), which supports authentification (for the admin page)
 - PHP w/ SQLITE3 API installed
-- GO compiler for TCP/UDP-HTTP bridge (only needed for commercial tracking devices like TK103 or GPS Logger in UDP mode) o extra package golang.org/x/crypto is required.
+- GO compiler for TCP/UDP-HTTP bridge (only needed for commercial tracking devices like TK103 or GPS Logger in UDP mode).
+  Extra package golang.org/x/crypto is required.
 Install with "go get golang.org/x/crypto"
 - java script GPXViewer by Jürgen Berkemeier (folder js/GM_utils/)

 Installation